shoelace-style/shoelace/docs/components/tag.md

 ### Sizes

-Use the `size` prop to change a tab's size.
+Use the `size` attribute to change a tab's size.

 ```html preview
 <sl-tag size="small">Small</sl-tag>